BrownieO/Conlang-notes/Vocabulary/Social/regions.md

 - Asia = Asireon

 ## Countries (Pasneon)
 Countries are smaller political units.
-To form their name, append "en" to an endonym or exonym.
+To form their name, append "en" to their endonym or an exonym.